auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 fair coin flips without losing even once.

 In practice, any change in the salt will cause all outputs to be different.
-Colliding a single output requires never losing any of hundreds of fair coin flips in a single go.
+Colliding a single output requires not losing any of hundreds of fair coin flips.
 Thus there are a negligible number of collisions that will never be found in practice.

 **Corollary**: The mapping from salts to idealized random oracles is _almost surely_ injective.

-This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no practical way to distinguish how the salt is interleaved with the input.
+This idealized model is agnostic to how salt is interleaved: every distinct interleaving will result in a distinct random oracle, but this naive model offers no way to distinguish how the salt is interleaved with the input.

 However this naive view is misleading: practical hash functions usually support streaming input.
 For example, SHA256 uses a compression function that applies